 Traditionally, when it comes to policies, the board has always had three readings of a policy before approving.
 Sometimes, when it's just a small change that may have been brought about by recent legislation that we just had to make a minor change to the policy, it might go to two readings and then they request approval.
-I would imagine this given the substantial changes that the policy is gone through and the revisions that have been put in place between the first reading and the upcoming second reading at, I believe the December 14th board meeting, that we would more likely than not also have a third reading after that.
+I would imagine this, given the substantial changes that the policy is gone through and the revisions that have been put in place between the first reading and the upcoming second reading at, I believe the December 14th board meeting, that we would more likely than not also have a third reading after that.
 And there's a good chance that there may be additional revisions to this policy in between the second and third reading.
 So there will be plenty of opportunity for patrons to review and give input on this policy, as well as our employees.
 As Gretchen indicated, she's been working with the other librarians in the district to review the policy and receive their feedback.
 And so, I think it will be a very thorough process with a lot of feedback from multiple constituents, both our patrons and our employees.
 And I think we're going to end up with a really good policy.